cnp3/ebook/protocols/tcp.rst

    Disambiguating round-trip-time measurements with the :rfc:`1323` timestamp option

 Once the round-trip-time measurements have been collected for a given TCP connection, the TCP entity must compute the retransmission timeout.
 As the round-trip-time measurements may change during the lifetime of a connection, the retransmission timeout may also change.
-At the beginning of a connection [#ftcbtouch]_ , the TCP entity that sends a `SYN` segment does not know the round-trip-time to reach the remote host and the initial retransmission timeout is usually set to 3 seconds :rfc:`2988`.
+At the beginning of a connection [#ftcbtouch]_, the TCP entity that sends a `SYN` segment does not know the round-trip-time to reach the remote host and the initial retransmission timeout is usually set to 3 seconds :rfc:`2988`.

 The original TCP specification proposed in :rfc:`793` to include two additional variables in the TCB :

- - `srtt` : the smoothed round-trip-time computed as :math:`srtt=(\alpha \times srtt)+( (1-\alpha) \times rtt)` where `rtt` is the round-trip-time measured according to the above procedure and :math:`\alpha` a smoothing factor (e.g. 0.8 or 0.9)
+ - `srtt` : the smoothed round-trip-time computed as :math:`srtt=(\alpha \times srtt)+( (1-\alpha) \times rtt)` where :math:`rtt` is the round-trip-time measured according to the above procedure and :math:`\alpha` a smoothing factor (e.g. 0.8 or 0.9)
  - `rto` : the retransmission timeout is computed as :math:`rto=\min(60,max(1,\beta \times srtt))` where :math:`\beta` is used to take into account the delay variance (value : 1.3 to 2.0).
 The `60` and `1` constants are used to ensure that the `rto` is not larger than one minute nor smaller than 1 second.

 However, in practice, this computation for the retransmission timeout did not work well.
 The main problem was that the computed `rto` did not correctly take into account the variations in the measured round-trip-time. `Van Jacobson` proposed in his seminal paper [Jacobson1988]_ an improved algorithm to compute the `rto` and implemented it in the BSD Unix distribution.
 This algorithm is now part of the TCP standard :rfc:`2988`.